Iretha/data-structures-and-algorithms/docs/alg-02-binary-heap.md

 {: .fs-6 .fw-300 }
 ---

-The Binary Heap is an example of a Complete Binary Tree (all levels are completely filled, except possibly the last level).
+The Binary Heap (HeapSort) is an example of a Complete Binary Tree (all levels are completely filled, except possibly the last level).
+It represents a sorting algorithm.

 ## Types of Binary Trees
 There are two types of binary heaps.
 Trees, which root holds the MAX value or the MIN value.